Criminal Defense and Justice Clinic

-In the Criminal Defense and Justice Clinic (CDJC), students represent individuals charged with misdemeanors; examine, consider, and act to remedy injustices in the criminal justice system; and participate in a rigorous and interactive classroom seminar.
+In the Criminal Defense and Justice Clinic (CDJC), students participate in a rich and intensive learning experience that immerses them in criminal defense work.
+Students in CDJC represent individuals charged with criminal offenses in court; examine, consider, and act to remedy injustices in the criminal legal system; and participate in a rigorous and interactive weekly classroom seminar.

-Students in the recently launched CDJC represent indigent defendants in misdemeanor cases in the Superior Court of the District of Columbia.
+Students in CDJC represent indigent individuals who are charged with misdemeanor offenses in the Superior Court of the District of Columbia.
 Charges will typically include assault, destruction of property, drug possession, theft, threats, and unlawful entry.
-Under the guidance and supervision of faculty, students will learn the critical substantive law and the skills necessary to provide excellent, client-centered representation, including fact investigation and witness interviews, interviewing and counseling clients, negotiating with prosecutors and representing clients in court.
-Students will be responsible for every aspect of their cases, from pick-up shortly after arrest through completion of the trial stage of the case, to investigating facts and interviewing witnesses, interviewing and counseling clients, negotiating with prosecutors, and ultimately taking the case to trial, if necessary.
-In preparation for trial, students will develop the various advocacy skills necessary to represent their clients in court, including also engage in motions practice, opening statements, cross and direct examination, and closing argument and arguments.
+Under the guidance and supervision of faculty, students will learn substantive law, strategic thinking, independent judgment, and the skills necessary to provide excellent, client-centered representation.
+Students will be responsible for every aspect of their cases, including interviewing and counseling clients, investigating facts and interviewing witnesses, negotiating with prosecutors, drafting and litigating motions, and ultimately taking the case to trial, if appropriate.
+In preparation for trial, students will develop the various advocacy skills necessary to represent their clients in court, including motions practice, opening statements, cross and direct examination, and closing argument.

-The Clinic will focus primarily on defending people in criminal proceedings in Washington D.C.
-As students represent clients in the criminal justice system, they will also gain insight into the justice and injustice of the system itself and tackle issues relating to race, poverty, and mass incarceration in the criminal justice system.
-They will gain perspective from their case work and from class discussions to assess the effectiveness of the system to achieve justice.
-Students may also work on related policy work connected to racial and/or economic justice and criminal law.
-Special projects in the Clinic will engage students in system reform through direct action.
+The Clinic will focus primarily on defending people in criminal proceedings in Washington, DC.
+Through their case work and class discussions, students will gain critical insights about the efficacy and fairness of the criminal legal system itself and tackle issues relating to race, poverty, and mass incarceration, among others.
+Students may also work on related advocacy projects connected to racial and/or economic justice and criminal law, engaging students in system reform through direct action.

 Criminal Procedure (6360) and Evidence (6230).